-Please, only camp on Cross Fell if you’ve some experience of summit camping, good gear and a Plan B (e.g. a bivvy bag).
-If in any doubt about your ability to withstand the forecast weather (plus a Cross Fell factor) please sleep well below the summit or in Greg’s Hut, thank you.
+Please, only camp on Cross Fell if you’ve some experience of summit camping, bombproof gear and a Plan B (e.g. a bivvy bag).
+If unsure of your ability to withstand wind much stronger than forecast please sleep well below the summit or in Greg’s Hut, thank you.

-This was a short day distancewise so I indulged in the Alston hostel breakfast, which was excellent with good cafetiere coffee.
-Alston is an independent hostel so you can’t book breakfast via the YHA.
-If they don’t contact you about it, I’d contact them.
+A short day distancewise so I indulged in the Alston hostel breakfast, which was excellent with good cafetiere coffee.
+If they don’t contact you about booking breakfast, I’d contact them.
 You may see a Red Squirrel while enjoying it.
 I’d bought camp supplies the night before from the supermarket at the garage, which was open until 10 pm (October 2016).

 Straightforward.
-The only slight question mark is where exactly the PW turns ninety degrees southeastish off the C2C, up to the summit plateau.
+The only slight question mark is where exactly the PW turns ninety degrees southeast-ish off the C2C, up to the summit plateau.
 In fact there is a basic wind shelter marking the turnoff.
-The sharp-eyed will also spot a small waymarker indicating Kirkland (straight on past the cairn arrowed below) and the Pennine Way to the summit (upwards to the left).
+The sharp-eyed will also spot a small marker stone indicating either Kirkland (past the cairn arrowed below) or the Pennine Way to the summit (upwards to the left).

-The diverse, steepish and boggy ascent brings you to a distinctive triangular-topped cairn on the edge of the summit plateau.
-From that cairn I’d walk 100 paces on about 176 magnetic (October 2016) to the second cairn, then 115 paces on about 185 magnetic (October 2016) to the summit shelter.
+The diverse, steepish and boggy ascent passes several cairns then brings you to a distinctive triangular-topped cairn on the edge of the summit plateau.
+From that cairn I’d then walk 100 paces on about 176 magnetic (October 2016) to the next cairn, then 115 paces on about 185 magnetic (October 2016) to the summit shelter.
 This worked for me but please double-check with your own compass and map.
-The yellow line on the NTG map does not seem to me a reliable reflection of what actually happens on the ground on Cross Fell, but I’m no expert so please prioritise professionally-produced information over mine.
+The yellow line on the NTG map does not seem to me a reliable reflection of what actually happens on the ground on Cross Fell, but please prioritise professionally-produced information over mine.
 These directions are for north to south Wayfarers, in case you’ve landed on this page randomly.
 For south to north see Pennine Way Blog 1.

 With only a short distance scheduled I enjoyed a really decent breakfast among the cyclists, some of whom I suspected might soon be sweating mostly ethanol through their lycra.
-I’d cheekily expressed misgivings about youth hostel porridge to the cheery proprietress.
-She’d reassured me that hers was not at all the traditional grey slime but an artisanal oat-confection of the highest quality; so it proved, it was delicious, as was the coffee and everything else.
+I’d cheekily expressed misgivings about hostel porridge to the cheery proprietress and she’d reassured me that hers was not at all the traditional grey slime but an artisanal oat-confection of the highest quality.
+So it proved, it was delicious, as was the coffee and everything else.
 I can hardly praise Alston hostel too highly.
-It’s twice the price of the most basic YHA hostels, I know, but still – twenty-one quid expensive for an overnight in a warm bed, with use of a kitchen and a drying room?
+It’s dearer than the most basic YHA hostels, I know, but still – twenty-one quid expensive for a warm dry bed, with use of a kitchen and a drying room?
 You’re having a laugh – stay there, it’s great.

-Again and again I checked the forecast for Cross Fell from every online provider, I could hardly believe it – sunny, no wind, huh?
+Again and again I checked the forecast for Cross Fell from every online provider, I could hardly believe it – sunny, no wind, what?
 Had I accidentally cached forecasts from August?
-It seemed not.
 I hobbled off along the beautiful South Tyne valley, blithely abandoning my plan to forage a bundle of firewood for the stove in Greg’s Hut.

-The South Tyne was beautiful although now in October sufficiently swollen that in some places any small children inadvisedly paddling would have been consumed by its equivalent of the Tees’s Peg Powler.
-Recalling my own childhood river adventures in a collapsible rubber dinghy I mused that a riverine hag must have been a useful excuse for poor supervision of siblings.
+The South Tyne was beautiful although by now in October sufficiently swollen that in some places any children inadvisedly paddling would have been consumed by its equivalent of the Tees’s Peg Powler.
+Recalling my own childhood river adventures in a collapsible rubber dinghy, I mused that a riverine hag must have been a useful excuse for poor supervision of siblings.
 ‘Where’s your little brother?’
 ‘Ey Mam, Peg Powler took ‘im!’
-‘Oh well, I suppose that can’t be helped, your father and I will have to make another one’.
+‘Oh well, can’t be helped, your father and I will have to make another one’.
 ‘Can I ‘ave ‘is pease puddin’?’

 The Way here is an uplifting country walk, even the rustic shambles at the south end appears quaint and uplifting to my country mouse eyes.
 I approve of low-tech living and the goats here must be cared for, as they’re friendly and don’t smell.
 Back on The Cheviot I’d learned what uncared-for goats smell like.

-Garrigill was less uplifting despite its tidiness and absence of feral livestock, in fact I was devastated to see the pub in which we’d spent such a lovely evening just four months previously was closed.
+Garrigill was less uplifting despite its tidiness and absence of feral livestock.
+I was sad to see that the pub in which I’d spent such a lovely evening just four months previously was closed.
 Even worse was a long chat with the gentleman in the Post Office, among his empty shelves.
-He told me he would soon be closing for good; whether he’s since implemented this I can’t tell you, but he seemed serious.
+He assured me he would soon be closing for good; whether he’s since implemented this threat I can’t tell you, but he seemed serious.
 UPDATE: in September 2018 both the pub and the Post Office were OPEN) (In September 2020 the pub was again CLOSED).

 In the high days of The Way, he told me, there would be forty Wayfarers at a time drinking his pop and eating his ice creams on the pretty green.
 Now there was just me buying his lukewarm coffee.
 ‘It is October’, I pointed out, but it seems the decline has been universal and year-round.
-Apparently throughout the summer in the Good Old Days there would also be a large, jolly encampment of Wayfarers down by the river at Garrigill, which the PO would provision.
-Everybody in the village, he told me, now gets their groceries from the supermarket delivery services.
+Apparently, throughout the summer in the Good Old Days there’d always be a large, jolly encampment of Wayfarers by the river at Garrigill, which the PO would provision.
+Everybody in the village, he told me, now gets their groceries from supermarket delivery services.
 Looking at his stock I couldn’t help feeling this might be a self-fulfilling prophecy.

 I live in the countryside and for a while I took on a derelict and bankrupt rural retail business myself.
-I restored it to a going concern not by any ingenious reinvention or unusual skill but by applying basic modern business practices that anyone with half a brain can read about and copy.
-I’m sorry to say that a big part of the problem with these rural businesses in my personal experience is that they are often owned by people with no imagination, negligible networking skills and no inkling of twenty-first century concepts of service promotion and delivery.
-Here we had a retail entrepreneur who had not even networked with service and accommodation providers within a fifty yard radius of his doorway, let alone in the virtual space.
+I restored it to a going concern not by ingenious reinvention or unusual skill but by just applying basic modern business practices that anyone with half a brain can read about and copy.
+I’m sorry to say that a big part of the problem with these rural businesses in my personal experience is that they are often owned by people with no imagination, negligible networking skills and no inkling of twenty-first century service promotion and delivery.
+A retail entrepreneur who had not even networked with service and accommodation providers within a fifty yard radius of his doorway, let alone in the virtual space.
 Let alone with potential customers.
 Unbelievable.